 The government also likes to provide homeowners with “energy conservation” tax credits — deductions for replacing old appliances, installing solar panels, putting in double-pane windows, upgrading your insulation, you name it.
 The responsible use of non-renewable resources is certainly a good thing.
 But few homeowners are as “green” as a full-timer — and we’re being completely ignored!

 Now let me be clear — there are two kinds of RVers out there.
-The “weekend warrior” people are the ones who drag 17 extra vehicles with them, use paper plates, throw their recyclables in the trash, and burn through gasoline like there's no tomorrow.
+The “weekend warrior” people are the ones who drag 17 extra vehicles with them, use paper plates, throw their recyclables in the trash, and burn through gasoline like there’s no tomorrow.
 But true full-timers are some of the most eco-friendly travelers on the road — we actually live a greener lifestyle than most people who reside in a stationary house.
 We have a smaller footprint because, regardless of your political or social beliefs, the lifestyle itself forces you to be more conservative with your resources.
-Let's face it, no matter how conservation-minded a homeowner you are, we are still guaranteed to use fewer utilities than you — simply because we're heating and cooling and electrifying less space in our 29-foot travel trailer!
-In the Airstream, our entire unit runs on a single 30-amp plug — and we can live quite nicely for a week off of the 50 gallons our fresh-water tank holds.
+Let’s face it, no matter how conservation-minded a homeowner you are, we are still guaranteed to use fewer utilities than you — simply because we’re heating and cooling and electrifying less space in our 29-foot travel trailer!
+In the Airstream, my entire unit runs on a single 30-amp plug — and I can live quite nicely for a week off of the 50 gallons my fresh-water tank holds.

 The one general misconception is that RVers are major consumers of gasoline and polluters of the environment because they a) drive bigger vehicles, andb) are always on the road.
 You absolutely have a case against these fools who drive motorhomes as big as a tour bus and have to tow yet ANOTHER car behind them — those things are obnoxious, have worse gas mileage than a Hummer, and in my opinion should be outlawed.
-Is our Ford F-250 the most gas-conscious vehicle on the road?
-No — but we chose the smallest and most fuel-efficient truck possible that still had the towing capacity to pull our Airstream.
-Would we get better gas mileage in a SmartCar or a hybrid?
-Sure — but they haven't yet developed one that will pull a trailer — so it's sort of a moot point.
+Is my Ford F-250 the most gas-conscious vehicle on the road?
+No — but I chose the smallest and most fuel-efficient truck possible that still had the towing capacity to pull my Airstream.
+Would I get better gas mileage in a SmartCar or a hybrid?
+Sure — but they haven’t yet developed one that will pull a trailer — so it’s sort of a moot point.
 Besides, how many regular people do you know that drive these kinds of cars on a daily basis?
 Or are all of your friends in huge freaking soccer-mom SUVs?
-At least we have a good reason for owning a truck…
+At least I have a good reason for owning a truck…

 Everyone else in this country is so focused on the needs of their own particular special interest group — the elderly, health insurance companies, tobacco, auto manufacturers, big business, small business, parents, the “differently abled,” what have you.
 I think that I’m going to start a lobbying group, dedicated to protecting and expanding the rights of full-timers.
 While we will certainly be a small and select group, we will be vocal (at least I will be vocal!)
 We’re tired of being disenfranchised and we’re just not going to take it anymore!
 Who’s with me?